OWASP/CheatSheetSeries/cheatsheets/Cryptographic_Storage_Cheat_Sheet.md

 ### Where to Perform Encryption

-Encryption can be performed a a number of levels in the application stack, such as:
+Encryption can be performed on a number of levels in the application stack, such as:

 - At the application level.
 - At the database level (e.g, [SQL Server TDE](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/transparent-data-encryption?view=sql-server-ver15)